Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Two joint probability densities for one random matrix theory

 The matrix $W$ is a $n\times(n+\nu)$ complex matrix with independent entries.
 The variable $a$ plays the role of the lattice spacing and the Gaussian of $A$ and $B$ yields one low energy constant known as $W_8$ \cite{Damgaard:2010cz,Akemann:2010zp,Splittorff:2011bj,Kieburg:2011yg,Kieburg:2011uf,KSV12}.
 The variables $\mu_{\rt/\lt}$ might be also considered as Gaussian distributed random variables and generate two additional low energy constants, $W_6$ and $W_7$ \cite{Akemann:2010zp,Splittorff:2011bj,KSV12}, in chiral perturbation theory of the Wilson Dirac operator \cite{Sharpe:1998xm,RS02,Bar:2003mh,Sharpe06}.
 Here we consider them as fixed constants to keep the calculation as simple as possible but the model is general enough to introduce also the Gaussian integrals for $\mu_{\rt/\lt}$ at the end of the day.
+They originate from a shift of the matrices $A$ and $B$ by mass terms.
+The case when we do not integrate over $\mu_{\rt/\lt}$ by Gaussians and keep them as constants corresponds to the low energy constants $W_6=W_7=0$.

 The parameter $\nu$ is called the index of the Dirac operator and is the number of the generic real modes of $D_{\W}$.
 Since $D_\W$ is $\gamma_5$-Hermitian, i.e. $D_\W^\dagger=\gamma_5D_\W\gamma_5$, the matrix